 - Be nice and respectful!

-- Mentees should reach out to mentors and have a conversation at the beginning to establish goals, expectations, and the best style of communication.
+- Mentees should reach out to mentors and have a conversation at the beginning to discuss any goals, expectations, and the best means of communication.